yl48687/tcp-ip-attack/README.md

 # TCP IP Attack
-The project utilizes the TCP Attack Lab provided by SEEDLAB 2.0 as a foundational platform for hands-on exploration and experimentation in the domain of network security.
+The project utilizes the TCP/IP Attack Lab provided by SEEDLAB 2.0 as a foundational platform for hands-on exploration and experimentation in the domain of network security.
 This lab offers practical experience in understanding and executing various TCP attacks, crucial components of contemporary cybersecurity education.

 In this lab, the focus is on delving into the intricacies of TCP vulnerabilities across different attack vectors.
 The primary goal is to provide the skills to identify, exploit, and mitigate TCP vulnerabilities effectively.